jbarbosa26/training-manual/docs/18_create_local_repo.md

 ```bash
 for d in {1..6}; do touch "file${d}.md"; git add "file${d}.md"; git commit -m "adding file ${d}"; done
 ```
+> For anyone seeing an issue running with the `touch` instruction on command prompt, try `echo >` instead.

 **PowerShell:**